An EFT for anisotropic anti-ferromagnets: gapped Goldstones, pseudo-Goldstones, and phase transitions

-We now take a moment to discuss systematically the role played by discrete symmetries and, in particular, how to employ them in the low energy EFT to discriminate between ferromagnets and anti-ferromagnets.
-In doing so we will revisit some of the arguments that are typically found in the literature, rephrasing them in a way that is fully consistent with the proper low energy EFT ideology --- see also~\cite{Brauner:2024juy}.
+We now take a moment to discuss systematically the role played by discrete symmetries and, in particular, how to employ them in the low energy EFT to discriminate between ferromagnets and antiferromagnets.
+In doing so, we will revisit some of the arguments that are typically found in the literature, rephrasing them in a way that, in our opinion, offers a viewpoint that is fully consistent with the proper low energy EFT ideology --- see also Ref.~\cite{Brauner:2024juy}.

-Consider again a bipartite lattice of spins, as discussed in Section~\ref{sec:isotropic}.
+Consider again a bipartite lattice of spins, as discussed in Sec.~\ref{sec:isotropic}.
 Regardless of what magnetic system one is actually considering, the presence of long range order is indicated by the existence of a given order parameter, say $\bm{\mathcal{O}}$, which transforms linearly under the ${\rm SO}(3)$ group of spin rotations, $\bm{\mathcal{O}} \to \mathcal{R} \cdot \bm{\mathcal{O}}$, and acquires a non-zero expectation value on the ground state, $\langle \bm{\mathcal{O}} \rangle \neq 0$.
 This fact alone tells us that the original spin rotation symmetry is spontaneously broken to the subgroup that leaves $\langle \bm{\mathcal{O}} \rangle$ unchanged.
-At this level, there is no distinction between ferromagnets and anti-ferromagnets.
+At this level, there is no distinction between ferromagnets and antiferromagnets.
 In both instances, their low energy EFT will be formulated in terms of a 3-vector field, $\hat{\bm n}(x)$, such that $|\hat{\bm n}(x)|=1$ and $\langle \hat{\bm n}(x) \rangle \neq 0$.
-The difference arises when one wants to express the order parameter in terms of the degrees of freedom of the short distance theory, i.e. the spins of the material.
-In particular, one has,
+The difference arises when one wants to express the order parameter in terms of the degrees of freedom of the short distance theory, i.e., the spins of the material.
+In particular, one has

 where $\bm{\mathcal{M}}$ is the magnetization and $\bm{\mathcal{N}}$ is the N\'eel vector.